 Invulnerability Duration: Length of time (in seconds) that this Damageable is considered invulnerable after impact (only applicable if previous setting is set).

-Disable On Death: This setting will disable the GameObject on death.
+Disable On Death: This setting disables the GameObject on death.

-On Take Damage: Events triggered when the object receives damage.
+On Take Damage: Events triggered when the GameObject receives damage.

-On Gain Health: Events triggered when an object gains new health.
+On Gain Health: Events triggered when a GameObject gains new health.